Opening Plenary – Design Matters: Shaping a Better Future for Our Cities

 Transit agencies, publicly funded entities that require private partners to deliver certain types of development, have historically struggled to catalyze transit-oriented development and communities.
 One reason?
 A lack of understanding about how to engage developers and encourage investment, especially given that real estate isn’t an agency’s primary mission.
 Why do developers invest in transit-oriented development and what are they looking for from agencies?
 What approaches have agencies found to be successful and how have private investments benefited transit?
 Get a ground floor understanding of the basics.
 It’s knowledge to learn from and build on.

-Moderator: Jaime Harris, Chief Operating Officer & Counsel, Greystone Management Solutions, New York, NY
+Moderator: Jaime Harris, Chief Operating Officer & Counsel, Greystone Real Estate Advisory Group, New York, NY

 Jack Wierzenski, AICP, Assistant Vice President, Economic Development, Dallas Area Rapid Transit (DART), Dallas, TX